PG&E's stock deepens slump as wildfire fans liability fears

 In a bid to shore up its finances, PG&E said this week it borrowed more than $3 billion under credit lines available to it and Pacific Gas and Electric Co, the maximum available from those sources.

-“As the company’s cash position diminishes, the risk of bankruptcy could increase unless politicians intervene.”
-Mizuho analyst Paul Fremont wrote in a note to clients on Thursday.
+“As the company’s cash position diminishes, the risk of bankruptcy could increase unless politicians intervene,” Mizuho analyst Paul Fremont wrote in a note to clients on Thursday.

 “For now, we look for signs of additional legislative and regulatory support for PG&E as the company works through the various legal processes with the California Department of Forestry and Fire Protection (Cal Fire).”